elocemearg/numsolver/README.md

 ### `getSolution()`
-Returns the first expression in the list returned by `getSolutions()`, or `null` if no solutions were found.
+Returns the first expression in the list returned by `getSolutions()`, or `null` if no solutions were found due to an error.

 ### `getNumSolutions()`
 Return the number of best solutions found.
 This will be the length of the array